What are electrons

 What are the physics behind the Hadron Collider?

-The Large Hadron Collider (LHC), a monumental scientific apparatus situated at CERN near Geneva, Switzerland, is arguably one of the crown jewels in modern physics.
-This colossal structure, spanning a circumference of approximately 27 kilometers (16.8 miles), serves as a particle accelerator that propels protons and heavy ions towards velocities approaching the speed of light. […]
+Overview of the Large Hadron Collider Located at CERN near Geneva, Switzerland, the Large Hadron Collider (LHC) stands as a monumental achievement in contemporary physics.
+This vast scientific instrument, encircling a tunnel approximately 27 kilometers (16.8 miles) in length, functions as a particle accelerator designed to propel protons and heavy ions to velocities nearing the […]

 Why are there 12 fundamental particles?